 The good news is that almost 60% of teachers go back and teach within 20 miles of where they went to school.

 Furthermore, experts say that Texans will need a certificate or degree to stay competitive in the global economy.
-The BVTeach Program uses Career and Technical Education (CTE) programs to offer a public service endorsement in education and training and dual credit support while students are in high school.
+The BVTeach Program uses Career and Technical Education (CTE) programs to offer a public service endorsement in teaching and training and dual credit support while students are in high school.

 Dual credit participation has increased 57% among high school students in the state of Texas over the last decade.
 However, the picture of dual credit participation is starkly different in the Brazos Valley, where only 3 out of 10 secondary learners take one or more dual credit courses.